The Villager Pike St. project will ‘replace’ Rivington House: De Blasio by Lincoln Anderson

 Meanwhile, midway through the lengthy hearing — in fact, right after First Deputy Mayor Anthony Shorris had mercifully gotten off the hot seat — Mayor Bill de Blasio blasted out a press release, announcing that the city would be building a new senior affordable housing and healthcare facility on the Lower East Side.

-This new facility, the release said, would “replace shuttered Rivington House,” the former AIDS hospice run by VillageCare that was shockingly lost when the city quietly lifted a deed restriction limiting the property to nonprofit healthcare use.
+This new facility, the release said, would “replace shuttered Rivington House,” the former AIDS hospice that was shockingly lost when the city quietly lifted a deed restriction limiting the property to nonprofit healthcare use.

 The deed restriction’s lifting, in turn, paved the way for the Forsyth St. property — a handsome former school building — to be sold, and then promptly flipped, at a huge profit, for market-rate residential development.
-The story quickly spiraled into a scandal that has shocked the city and damaged de Blasio.
+The story quickly spiraled into a scandal that has shocked the city and damaged de Blasio, and continues to dog him.

 Thursday’s hearing by the City Council’s Committee on Oversight and Investigations — co-chaired by Vincent Gentile and Ben Kallos — clocked in at a solid six hours.

-Basically, Shorris and Lisette Camilo, current commissioner of the city’s Department of Citywide Administrative Services, testified that Rivington House’s deed restriction was lifted without any notification to the community because the city…well…just plain screwed up.
+Basically, Shorris and Lisette Camilo, current commissioner of the city’s Department of Citywide Administrative Services, testified that Rivington House’s deed restriction was lifted without any community notification because “the system” screwed up.

-As for the developers and how they managed to pull a fast one on everybody — allegedly, without the city ever being aware of it — Shorris repeatedly described them as “deceptive.”
+As for the developers and how they managed to pull a fast one on — allegedly, without the city ever being aware of it — Shorris repeatedly called them “deceptive.”

-Camilo previously was director of the the Mayor’s Office of Contract Services, or MOCS, when that agency, per its usual duties, officially signed off on the lifting of Rivington House’s deed restriction.
-She subsequently took over DCAS after its previous director, Stacey Cumberbatch, abruptly left to become a vice president at New York City Health + Hospitals.
-DCAS manages roughly 4,000 city-owned buildings.
+Camilo previously was director of the Mayor’s Office of Contract Services, or MOCS, when that agency, per its usual duties, officially signed off on the lifting of Rivington House’s deed restriction.
+She subsequently took over DCAS — which manages roughly 4,000 city-owned buildings —on Jan.
+25 of this year.
+Its previous director had been abruptly shunted to another agency.
+Camilo testified that she found out about the Lower East Side building’s sale within a few days after starting at DCAS.

-Shorris testified that he had started having discussions about Rivington House early on after de Blasio came into office, in the fall of 2014.
-VillageCare had come to City Hall seeking help, saying the nonprofit nursing home was a financial liability, threatening to bankrupt it.
+Shorris testified that he had started having discussions about Rivington House during de Blasio’s first year in office, in the fall of 2014.
+VillageCare, the building’s owner, had come to City Hall seeking help, saying the nonprofit nursing home was a financial burden, threatening to bankrupt it.

-Shorris said the discussions eventually focused on it becoming a for-profit nursing home — his personal preferred future use for the property — and this is what he assumed it would become.
+Shorris said the discussions eventually focused on it becoming a for-profit nursing home — his own preferred use — and this is what he assumed it would become.

 “At no time,” Shorris stated, “did anyone write, call, meet or discuss with me the notion that the actions being taken by [DCAS] would allow the property to be converted to luxury housing.”

-Time passed and he didn’t hear about the building again until after Camilo learned of the sale and told him about it, he said.
+Time passed and he didn’t hear about the building again for about a year until after Camilo learned of the sale and notified him of it, he said.

 “I did not discuss Rivington [House] again until late February 2016 when the new commissioner, Lisette Camilo, reported to me that the site had been sold to a luxury housing developer for in excess of $100 million,” Shorris said.